-The department currently has 67 faculty members, including 56 tenured or tenure-track faculty, 18 early career awardees, and numerous recipients of faculty awards from IBM, Intel, AMD, Microsoft, Google, Facebook, and others.
-CS faculty members direct several interdisciplinary research centers, including the Center for Human-Computer Interaction and the Sanghani Center for Artificial Intelligence and Data Analytics.
-The department is home to over 1,200 undergraduate majors and over 300 graduate students, with university commitments to grow all programs significantly.
-The department is in the College of Engineering, whose undergraduate program ranks 13th and graduate program ranks 31st among all U.S. engineering schools (USN&WR).
-Virginia Tech's main campus is located in Blacksburg, VA, in an area consistently ranked among the country's best places to live.
-In addition, our program in the Washington, D.C., area offers unique proximity to government and industry partners and is also expanding rapidly, with Virginia Tech's exciting new Innovation Campus in Alexandria, VA, slated to open in 2024.
+We currently employ 81 faculty members, including 63 tenured or tenure-track faculty, 19 early career awardees, and numerous recipients of faculty awards from IBM, Intel, AMD, Microsoft, Google, Facebook, Cisco, and others.
+Our faculty members direct several interdisciplinary research centers, including the Center for Human-Computer Interaction and the Sanghani Center for Artificial Intelligence and Data Analytics.
+The department is home to more than 1,500 undergraduate majors and more than 800 graduate students, with university commitments to continue growing all programs.